 Success in combat = narrate what happens – assigning an appropriate hindrance.
 The good folks don’t die in Renegade – they get separated, trapped, gloated at, imprisoned, deprived of a vital McGuffin, or monologued into submission.

 Enemies acquire hindrances until they can’t act or threaten anymore, suffer a setback, disappear behind falling debris, or take leave of their senses.

-Major successes are possible (you decide when it happens and what happens).
+Major successes are possible – as Gamemaster you decide what happens and when.

 Skills are likely, except when impossible.
 All rolls change the situation.

-GM, if it’s required, create specials for your characters (just like character classes).
-If not, wing it.
+If it’s required create specials for your characters (just like Character Specials).
+If not, just wing it.

 - get in the way,

 - call the authorities, or

 - turn out to be unwilling puppets of the central villain, openly violent, needlessly obstructive and/or certain to report back on what the player’s characters are up to.